 The Storm of Change in the Legal Sector.
 Are You Keeping Pace?

-So, what has changed in the UK Legal Sector?
+So, what are the changes in the UK Legal Sector?

 Competition for Market Share